We have some important announcements to share with you.

 Can I bring a family member or caregiver to my appointment?

-Individuals with physical or cognitive limitations who a require the assistance of another person to attend their appointment are permitted to bring one person with them to the appointment.
+Individuals with physical or cognitive limitations who require the assistance of another person to attend their appointment are permitted to bring one person with them to the appointment.
 To help us limited the number of individuals in the office and follow social distancing guidelines, we request that patients who are able to do so come to their appointments unaccompanied.

 Since I scheduled my appointment, I lost my job and no longer have health insurance (or my insurance changed).
 What should I do?